The Lode Project

 Silver Stackers (Individuals)

-LODE Tokens provide an opportunity for individuals to put idle silver grams to work on the blockchain, track them and receive micro-payouts (AGX Pay).
-LODE Tokens maintain a unique relationship to the Silver-Monetary-Mass working in the LODE ecosystem.
+LODE Tokens provide an opportunity for individuals to put idle silver grams to work on the blockchain, track them and receive rewards (AGX Micro-payouts).

 A LODE Token is a speculator’s asset that has a unique relationship to silver.
-Crypto traders can purchase a LODE Token if they wish to lease physical silver into the system and speculate on a blockchain enabled silver-monetary-system.
-Crypto traders and/or fund managers of cryptocurrencies and blockchain assets can position LODE Tokens as a means to diversify their portfolios.
+Crypto traders can purchase a LODE Token if they wish to contribute physical silver into the system and speculate on a blockchain enabled silver-money system.
+Crypto traders and/or fund managers of cryptocurrency and blockchain assets can position LODE Tokens as a means to diversify portfolios.

 Public and private silver mining companies may deliver and exchange their silver into the LODE System.
-The silver will then be tokenized and made available to their industrial clients, employees, suppliers/merchants, vendors and any other number of groups or silver enthusiasts.
+The silver will then be tokenized and the LODE Association can sell AGX to industrial companies, suppliers/merchants, vendors and any other number of groups or silver enthusiasts.

 LODE Token assets may present an additional opportunity for silver investors that have experience trading in ETFs, silver stocks and the Paper Silver market.
-LODE Token positions may afford an opportunity to invest in a new asset class that provides a platform for further diversification, new types of security instruments and lower administrative costs for trading, exchanging and transacting.
+LODE Token positions provide a new asset class that offer a platform for further diversification, new types of security instruments and lower administrative costs for trading, exchanging and transacting with silver.
+LODE Tokens also provide holders with another avenue of returns with AGX Micro-payouts.

-Silver bullion investors may exchange their physical coins and bars for LODE Tokens and tap it’s purchasing-power among LODE friendly payment gateways, merchants and retailers seeking private and secure settlement.
-Additionally, LODE Tokens can be deposited with a cryptocurrency exchange operator and converted into other digital assets like Bitcoin and allow silver investors to seamlessly position into the cryptographic asset investment sector.
+Bullion investors may exchange physical coins and bars for LODE Tokens and tap into its purchasing-power with LODE-friendly payment gateways, merchants, and retailers seeking private and secure settlements.
+Additionally, LODE Tokens can eventually be deposited with a cryptocurrency exchange operator and converted into other digital assets like Bitcoin.
+This allows bullion investors to seamlessly position themselves into the cryptographic asset investment sector.
+This functionality will be added to the LODE System at a later date.

 How does the AGX Coin work?

-AGX Coins may be exchanged or redeemed for investment grade (99.9%) silver bullion, or gold bullion products, through participating precious metals dealers (subject to the vendor’s terms and conditions), and through participating retailers via payment gateway service providers. (ie: visa, debit, POS, ATM)
+AGX Coins may be redeemed for investment-grade bullion, through participating precious metals dealers (subject to the vendor’s terms and conditions), and through participating retailers via payment gateway service providers (ie: visa, debit, POS, ATM).
+AGX Coins may also be used for the direct purchase of goods and services at participating merchants, who accept AGX Coins as payment.
+As per the terms and conditions, AGX can also be redeemed directly with the LODE Association .

-Individuals ensure savings and protect purchasing-power by holding AGX Coins in their own private wallet, secure in knowing that each AGX Coin is tethered to a verifiable one (1) gram weight of reserved silver bullion, and confident that AGX Coins may be exchanged at any point, and from virtually anywhere, for physical silver and gold products with affiliated LODE bullion dealers.
+Individuals insure savings and protect purchasing-power by holding AGX Coins in their private digital wallet.
+Each AGX Coin is tethered to a verifiable one (1) gram weight of reserved silver bullion, backing each coin with over 30 inherent benefits silver provides.
+AGX Coins may be exchanged at any point, and from virtually anywhere, for the reserved silver in the vaults.

-Fund managers of cryptocurrencies and blockchain assets can position AGX Coin as a means to stabilize and diversify their portfolios, insulate profits, or hedge against volatility.
+Cryptocurrency holders can trade or transact with digital silver.
+Fund managers of cryptocurrencies and blockchain assets can also position AGX Coins as a means to stabilize and diversify client portfolios, insulate profits, and hedge against volatility.
+Eventually, AGX Coins will be deposited with cryptocurrency operators to enable conversion into other cryptocurrencies like Bitcoin or into fiat positions.

-Industrial Users of silver may seek to buy, exchange, or earn AGX Coins as a means to further secure their hedging operations, or to secure future supplies of silver for industrial applications, or to speculate upon future silver prices.
+Industrial users of silver may seek to buy, exchange, or earn AGX Coins as a means to further secure their hedging operations, or to secure future supplies of silver for industrial applications.
+Also, they can use AGX Coins to speculate upon the future price of silver.

 How does the AGX Coin derive its value?

-The value of the AGX Coin is derived from industry retail pricing metrics (ie. the cost of producing and vaulting the silver) found within the precious metals marketplace, combined with the added value and convenience of digital tokenization.
+The value of the AGX Coin is derived from industry retail pricing metrics (ie. the cost of producing and vaulting one gram of silver) found within the precious metals marketplace, combined with the added value and convenience of digital tokenization.

-Can I buy physical silver with LODE Tokens and AGX Coins?
+Can I buy physical silver with AGX Coins?

 How are my LODE Tokens stored and secured?

-Your LODE Tokens are currently held in a custody wallet provided by qualified service providers.
-Your Tokens are secure and insured in a similar method to vaulted silver.
+LODE Tokens are currently held in a secure Hyperledger provided by a qualified service provider.

 What is the conversion rate of physical silver to LODE Tokens in each of the Phases?

-See the LODE “Terms of Service” for details on all of the Phases at the bottom of the home page.
-The LODE Project is currently (September 2018) in Phase 3, and the conversion rate is 3.70 grams to secure one LODE Token.
+Details on all of the Phases can be found here.
+The LODE Project is currently in the Adjustment Phase, and the conversion rate is 3.80 grams to secure one LODE Token.

 How do I calculate the number of LODE Tokens I will receive for my contribution?

-AGX Coins are anchored to the reserved silver bullion in the vaults and then tethered to it cryptographically by blockchain architecture.
-This rate of exchange will, in the future, be posted live on the LODE website in multiple fiat currencies to provide merchants and speculators with a baseline for price discovery when settling commerce.
+Each AGX Coin is anchored to one gram weight of reserved silver bullion in the vaults.
+The retail price of AGX Coins is listed on lode.one.
+The website ticker includes the price of AGX Coins in multiple fiat currencies to provide merchants and speculators with a baseline for price discovery when settling commerce.
 Merchants are free to price their products and services however they choose and are not subject to mandates or pricing schedules.
 All parties to AGX Coin settlements are expected to conduct themselves with integrity and honesty.
 The LODE Association is not a third-party to any transaction between members or users and cannot be held liable for transactions or transmissions between private parties.

 What is AGXPay?